KumoCorp/kumomta/docs/reference/kumo/make_egress_path/max_message_rate.md

 Specifies the maximum permitted rate at which messages can be delivered from this source to the corresponding destination site.

-The throttle is specified the same was as for `max_connection_rate` above.
+The throttle is specified the same way as for `max_connection_rate` above.

 If the throttle is exceeded and the delay before the current message can be sent is longer than the `idle_timeout`, then the messages in the ready queue